midiacom/alfa/README.md

 ## What is ALFA?

 ALFA is a management tool for creating an infrastructure to virtualize multimedia sensors (cameras and microphones).
 ALFA implements the V-PRISM architecture.
-The ideas behind this tool are: a single camera can be the source of a variety of VMS that process, manipulate, and extract data from the multimedia stream and delivery it for an application that started these plugins remotely via FIWARE.
+The ideas behind this tool are: a single camera can be the source of a variety of VMS that process, manipulate, and extract data from the multimedia stream and delivery it for an application.

 <img src="docs/img/example_grey.png" width="50%">